EXCLUSIVE: Space Force commander warns of China’s growing threat to U.S. in space

 “History is going to judge what we’re doing right now,” Gen. Thompson said, adding that while “that’s always the case,” it is particularly true in the current “moment in time, given the magnitude of what we have been tasked to do by our nation and its leaders.”

-“We’re talking about the decade of the twenties here, that is the period of concern,” he said, asserting that the time for the U.S. to make major strides in space is between now and 2030.
+“We’re talking about the decade of the 20s here, that is the period of concern,” he said, asserting that the time for the U.S. to make major strides in space is between now and 2030.

 ‘They watch what we do’